 It appears to be less a function of political party than personality.

-Look around.
-Find your own examples, while noting these traits of romanticism:
+Look around and find your own examples, while noting these traits of romanticism:

 Nostalgia for a tribal or ethnic or biblical or pastoral or aristocratic wisdom of old.
 Any "golden age" lies in the past.
-Human effort will never build one.
+Human effort will never build a better one.